-This Master’s degree in Education: Curriculum and Instruction program combines excellence in instructional methodologies with foundational coursework.
-An integration of personal and group motivational strategies and theories in organizational management will introduce you to innovative, applied models of instruction.
+Ottawa University's online Master’s degree in Curriculum and Instruction combines excellence in instructional methodologies with foundational coursework.
+This Master's in Education program integrates personal and group motivational strategies and theories in organizational management.
+Our online Master in Education program introduces you to innovative, applied models of instruction.
 You will gain the global and cultural awareness needed to provide quality education to a diverse classroom.

 This Master’s degree in Education: Curriculum and Instruction program covers subjects such as philosophy, accountability and change; differentiated instruction; curriculum development and evaluation; curriculum design and content studies; and more.
 Small class sizes and online instructor support allow you to get individual attention when you need it most.
 At Ottawa University, our instructors are experts in their fields.
 They bring years of personal experience to the classroom and do everything they can to make sure you will succeed after graduation.